ultimatecoder/cpython/Doc/extending/extending.rst

 :c:func:`Py_DECREF` calls for objects you have already created) when you return an error indicator!

 The choice of which exception to raise is entirely yours.
-There are predeclared C objects corresponding to all built-in Python exceptions, such as :c:data:`PyExc_ZeroDivisionError`, which you can use directly.
+There are pre-declared C objects corresponding to all built-in Python exceptions, such as :c:data:`PyExc_ZeroDivisionError`, which you can use directly.
 Of course, you should choose exceptions wisely --- don't use :c:data:`PyExc_TypeError` to mean